Fauna tour

 • Your demo database as the database.

-4. Pull your database’s schemas into the project directory:
+4. Pull your database’s schema into the project directory:

 fauna schema pull